Surveillance

 Parental fitness investigations focus on child-safety and caregiving pattern evidence, including supervision consistency, environment concerns, and timeline-based corroboration.

-• Scope examples: parenting-time condition observations, witness development, and behavior pattern documentation.
+• Common examples: parenting-time condition observations, witness development, and behavior pattern documentation.

 • Use cases: custody disputes, parenting plan modifications, and child-safety concerns.